Marcel Petiot: Medical and political career

 After the war, Petiot entered the accelerated education program intended for war veterans, completed medical school in eight months, and became an intern at the mental hospital in Évreux.
 He received his medical degree in December 1921 and relocated to Villeneuve-sur-Yonne, where he received payment for his services both from the patients and from government medical assistance funds.
 At this time Petiot was already using addictive narcotics.
 While working at Villeneuve-sur-Yonne, he gained a reputation for dubious medical practices, such as supplying narcotics and performing illegal abortions, as well as for petty theft.

 Petiot's first murder victim might have been Louise Delaveau, an elderly patient's daughter with whom Petiot had an affair in 1926.
-Delaveau disappeared during May of that year, and neighbors later said they had seen Petiot load a trunk into his car.
+Delaveau disappeared during May of that year, and neighbours later said they had seen Petiot load a trunk into his car.
 Police investigated but eventually dismissed her case as a runaway.
 That same year, Petiot campaigned for mayor of Villeneuve-sur-Yonne and hired somebody to disrupt a political debate with his opponent.
 He won, and while in office embezzled town funds.
 The next year, Petiot married Georgette Lablais, the 23-year-old daughter of a wealthy landowner and butcher in Seignelay.
 Their son Gerhardt was born in April 1928.

 The prefect of Yonne received many complaints about Petiot's thefts and dubious financial dealings.
 He was eventually suspended as mayor in August 1931 and resigned.
 However, Petiot still had many supporters, and the village council also resigned in sympathy with him.
-Five weeks later, on 18 October, he was elected as a councilor of Yonne Département.
+Five weeks later, on 18 October, he was elected as a councillor of Yonne Département.
 In 1932, he was accused of stealing electricity from the village and lost his council seat.
 By this time he had already relocated to Paris.

 In Paris, Petiot attracted patients by using fake credentials, and built an impressive reputation for his practice at 66 Rue de Caumartin.
-However, there were rumors of illegal abortions and excessive prescriptions of addictive remedies.
+However, there were rumours of illegal abortions and excessive prescriptions of addictive remedies.
 In 1936, Petiot was appointed médecin d'état-civil, with authority to write death certificates.
 The same year, he was institutionalized briefly for kleptomania, but was released the next year.
 He persisted in tax evasion.